Automating-GIS-processes/FEC/_sources/Day3-arcpy-overview.rst.txt

     :width: 200 px

-This week we will take a quick tour on **how to use Python in ArcGIS** using `arcpy <http://desktop.arcgis.com/en/arcmap/10.3/analyze/arcpy/what-is-arcpy-.htm>`_ -module.
+In this section we will take a tour on **how to use Python in ArcGIS** using `arcpy <http://desktop.arcgis.com/en/arcmap/10.3/analyze/arcpy/what-is-arcpy-.htm>`_ -module.
 For doing the ArcPy-exercises you need to work on a computer where `ArcGIS <http://desktop.arcgis.com/en/>`_ is installed.
 ArcGIS is not an open source or freely available software such as `Quantum GIS <http://www.qgis.org/en/site/>`_ or the other Python tools that we have been using.
 However, it is widely used software in many places (companies, public sector etc.) which is the reason why we give this introduction how you can automatize ArcGIS workflows using Python scripting and the ArcPy-module.